 What is degenerative disc disease?

-To explain spine conditions like degenerative disc disease, orthopaedic spine surgeon Jerry Robinson, MD finds it easier to talk about knees.
+To explain the spine condition known as degenerative disc disease, orthopaedic spine surgeon Jerry Robinson, MD finds it easier to talk about knees.

 “People have a good grasp on arthritis in the knee,” he says.
 “They understand wear and tear in knee cartilage.
 The same thing happens in your back,” says Dr. Robinson.